agrc/gis.utah.gov/sharing/index.md

 categories: []
 ---

-AGRC works with partner agencies and local government toward standardization and interoperability of GIS data resources for reliable and consistent information at a statewide level.
-The SGID products provide a 'one-stop-shop' to make discovery, access, and publishing of GIS data efficient.

-Statewide GIS map data layers fulfill a critical need for many personal and organizational business needs.
-We can help people and organizations connect with your data.
-With over 30,000 page views and 5,000 static data downloads on our website to 15,000 SGID database table views a month, we can get your data in front of the people who need it.

-## There are many ways to participate with the SGID
-{: .text-left}
+Statewide GIS datasets play a critical role in many personal, commercial, and government projects.
+We work with cities, counties, and state agencies to ensure that the products available through the [SGID]({% link sgid/index.html%}) provide clean and consistent authoritative data across every geography in the state.
+This collaborative work has lead to the SGID becoming one of the premier GIS databases in the country.
+Our webpages have had over 30,000 views and 5,000 downloads, and the (what database?) gets over 15,000 table views a month.

+This would not be possible without the help and collaboration of governments and agencies across the state.
+Many of our most popular datasets—roads, parcels, address points—are all conglomerated from cities and counties, who send us updated data on a regular basis.
+We then merge them into unified, state-wide datasets available to anyone, free of charge.

+Many state agencies have taken advantage of the SGID's broad audience to share important data, too.
+Many individuals, business, and municipalities use natural hazard layers from the Utah Geological Survey and land ownership boundaries from the Public Lands Policy Coordination Office for site selection and analysis.

+We don't just take data—we like to give, too!
+Under direction of the Lieutenant Governor, we map all the changes to city boundaries from annexations, incorporations, and disconnections to create a statewide municipal boundary dataset.
+We also coordinate between various state and federal agencies to collect Lidar data for as much of the state as possible.
+Finally, with the support of the state legislature and cities and counties across the state, we spearhead acquiring state-wide high-resolution aerial imagery.

+## Join the party!

+We hope you'll join us in our goal to make as much GIS data as possible available to the broadest audience we can.
+We've put together a [standard process]({% link sharing/process/index.md %}) to make sure your datasets get where they need to go.

+#### SGID Index

+It all starts with the SGID Index, which aims to be a database of all statewide GIS resources.
+If you are hosting resources on your own server, we can add links to your datasets to the Index and to the category pages on our website.
+These pages group similar data together by topic to help people discover relevant datasets.

+#### Open Data

+We are leveraging Esri's Open Data offering to create [opendata.gis.utah.gov](https://opendata.gis.utah.gov), a central list of ArcGIS Online and ArcGIS Enterprise Portal services.
+This is a great way to leverage your existing ArcGIS Online or Enterprise infrastructure to share your data with little additional work.
+We are happy to include any datasets in our Open Data site that meet our [Open Data policies]({% link about/policy/open-data/index.md %}).

+#### Open SGID and AGRC's ArcGIS Online Organization

+Do you have a statewide dataset but don't have the ability to host or share it yourself?
+If it meets our [criteria]({% link about/policy/sgid/index.md %}), we will host it in our [Open SGID]({% link sgid/open-sgid/index.md %}) database and share it as a feature service through our ArcGIS Online [organization](https://utah.maps.arcgis.com).
+The Open SGID is built on open source database technology (Postgres) and is available to anyone with an internet connection via a wide variety of software.

 #### ArcGIS Online and Open Data

 {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.sgid text="Please reach out to " %}{% endcapture %}

 If you have an ArcGIS Online account, we can share authoritative data through our [SGID Open Data](https://opendata.gis.utah.gov) and AGRC website.
-We put together some [guidelines]({% link sharing/open-data/index.md %}) to help you share effectively to a larger audience. {{ contact }} to start sharing today!
+We put together some  to help you share effectively to a larger audience. {{ contact }} to start sharing today!

 #### AGRC Website and SGID Index